ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 Another area we could have improved on was the approach taken to the Agile methodology.
 Specifically, we should have taken time to learn the methodology and be able to draw out a rough timeline for our development lifecycle.
 This would have given us structure and reassurance that we were tackling the tasks at hand in the correct way.
 That said, we still defined our weekly goals and had established several lines of communication which all served to keep every team member up-to-date on group progress.

 After deciding we would use the MEAN stack, we thought it would be sensible to get user feedback.
-However, we discovered that there wasn't much we could ask our user's since we were in a very early stage.
+However, we discovered that there wasn't anything we could ask our users because we had nothing to show them before the end of this first sprint.

 ## Sprint 2 : Start games front-end and design back-end (08.03.21-15.03.21)